The average supermarket has tens of thousands of SKUs. But shoppers are most likely to remember the ones that aren’t there.

 Of course, when it comes to the supply chain and inventory, groceries have other complications that don’t exist for clothing, electronics or other dry goods.

-“A priority for grocers is to efficiently move fresh produce that needs to be rapidly allocated and handled to get it on the truck for delivery through warehouses,” says Eric Lamphier, senior director of product management for Manhattan Beach, Calif.-based Manhattan Associates, a vendor of WMS and related software.
+“A priority for grocers is to efficiently move fresh produce that needs to be rapidly allocated and handled to get it on the truck for delivery through warehouses,” says Eric Lamphier, senior director of product management for Atlanta-based Manhattan Associates, a vendor of WMS and related software.
 “Systems that offer better connectivity and visibility into incoming goods from the suppliers to the distribution center play a direct role in ensuring a long shelf life, preserving freshness and color, and establishing appealing product presentation in-store.”